achhabra2/fw13-amd-kinoite/README.md

 This is a customized Universal Blue Image for the Framework 13 AMD edition.

 Update 11/28/23 - Silverblue based builds are now available.
 See installation below.
+Update 11/29/23 - There was an issue with the 11/28 build where /etc/profile got overridden and causes issues, please make sure you upgrade.
+Previous builds were fine.

 Tl;dr - [Kinoite Image](https://github.com/achhabra2/fw13-amd-kinoite/pkgs/container/fw13-amd-kinoite), [Silverblue Image](https://github.com/achhabra2/fw13-amd-kinoite/pkgs/container/fw13-amd-silverblue), enjoy.
 More details below.